publisha/student_site/pages/howtobuildyoursite.md

 Some of this metadata is generated automatically when you create a new post (the date for example).
 You will also need to edit this metadata to confirm that the post is ready to be published; change from `published:false` to `published:true`.

-#### Feature images
+#### Page image

-We will describe how you can add images to your posts and pages later, but all content can also have a `feature image` and this image will appear at the top of the page.
+We will describe how you can add images to your posts and pages later, but all content can also have a `page image` and this image will appear at the top of the page.
 You will need to place this image into your `images` folder and then provide the link to it in your metadata.

 > **Tip** you can drag images into the images folder (make sure that they do _not_ have spaces in the file name) and then `right-click` over the image and copy the path.
 Then paste this path into the metadata for `image: pathtoimage`.

 ## Getting the new content up to the web

 Atom interacts with your github site, so once you have made changes or added a post, you will need to open the `Git` pane (bottom right) and then notice the changed or added files up at the right.
-These are `upstaged changes`.
+These are `Unstaged Changes`.
  >Atom pic
-  Now click `Stage changes` and these will move down to the `Staged Changes` pane.
+  Now click `Stage All` and these will move down to the `Staged Changes` pane.
 You need to write something in the commit box, so that the changes will have a meaning to you later.
 You can now `Push` these changes to Github but for the first time you will need to add your credentials (remember to tick the remember box).

 ## Your first look at your new site

 go to Github.com and sign in
 Under settings, scroll down towards the bottom.
 You should see that your site is available now at `username.github.io`.
+This is your web site address and clicking here will take you to your site.

 [^1]: What is Github?